I had a small Twitter spat yesterday with Duration Brewing after

 Granby”.
 It’s rich when a pub sign is more accurate than an on-line

-I feel bad about greeting the new editor of Camra’s Good Beer Guide, Emma Haines, with a spittle-flecked rant.
+I apologise for greeting the new edition of Camra’s Good Beer Guide, with a spittle-flecked rant.
 A little.
 But not much.
 Because SIX YEARS after I pointed out that the “British beer styles” section of “the UK’s best-selling beer and pub guide” was choked with errors, the 2020 edition of the guide, just out, is STILL printing paragraph upon paragraph of nonsense about practically everything, from IPA to porter, and barley wine to mild.

 It is also seriously misleading by what it omits to say: failing to point out, for example, that today’s American-style IPAs, with their emphasis on fresh, fruity, flowery hop flavours using modern varieties of hops, are radically different beers from the aged IPAs of the 19th century, or the debased IPAs of the mid-20th century; and that modern interpretations of porter and stout, frequently adding a wide range of ingredients from coffee to vanilla to blackberries to peanut butter, are again very different from the versions that sustained the street porters of London in the time of the Georges.

 Inside sources tell me that suggestions for changes to the “British Beer Styles” section for the 2020 edition were made, but were ignored.
 That’s shameful, frankly: of the many thousands who buy the guide, all those who knew little to nothing about beer styles will now be utterly misled into believing nonsense, while all those who DO know about beer styles will be deeply under-impressed by an obvious lack of knowledge in a book that purports to be the country’s leading pub guide, published by an organisation that purports to be the country’s leading organisation for beer drinkers.